huangderek02/MarketStructure/items/report.md

 * Bob buys the book and it moves back to the marketplace page
 * Bob repeats this for the other two books

-Target Users: Students studying at university

-* User can create an account using an email and password
-* User can login to the application using an existing email and password

-* User can search for textbooks by title or by ISBN
-* User can filter textbooks found by cost, pages, edition, topic, class code
-* User can sort textbooks found in ascending or descending order: alphabetically, price, topic, pages
-* User can view listings available, there prices and sellers if they exist
-* User can purchase an existing textbook

-* User can send messages to other users
-* User gets warned about potential fraud and scams

 -----------------------------------------------------------------------------------